 An inpatient's Expected Discharge Date (EDD) (also referred to as "Estimated" or "Anticipated" discharge date) is the approximate day that the patient should be ready to transition to the next care setting, including community settings.
-Inpatient care teams build consensus about the EDD, allowing all to align work and prioritize tasks for timely patient transitions.
+Inpatient care teams should discuss and build consensus about the EDD, allowing all to align work for timely patient transitions.

 Entering an EDD at Admission

-Declaring an EDD is among the minimum use expectations for inpatient teams.
+Declaring an EDD is among the minimum use expectations for prescribers.
 Compliance is tracked as part of transition planning improvement.
 EDDs should be:

 Set within 24 hours of admission to an acute care facility

 Reviewed at daily RAPID rounds or other transition planning meetings

 The best way to initiate the EDD at the beginning of a hospital stay is to enter a value within the space provided within an “Admit to Inpatient” order.
 The EDD can also be set within the Admission Navigator or by using the AHS standard Admitting History & Physical template.

 Clinicians may worry about the accuracy of EDD guesstimates, especially early in a hospital stay.
 Use of Epic time shortcuts makes it easier to pick a date that will trigger key transition planning activities:

 For ≤1 day to transition, enter "T+1" in the EDD field